 When Eto’o started earning as a footballer, he was paid $200 per week to the amazement of his father who never knew one could earn so much just by playing football.
 In 2011, Eto’o became soccer’s highest-paid star after signing with FC Anzhi Makhachkala, with an annual salary of €20 million.
 His current net worth is a whopping $80 million.

-- Eto’o is one of soccer’s most lethal strikers; he earned the Pichichi Trophy as La Liga’s leading scorer in 2006 and topped all competitors in goals at the 2006 and 2008 Africa Cup of Nations.
+.
+He was third in the FIFA World Player of the Year award in 2005.
+As one of soccer’s most lethal strikers, Eto’o earned the Pichichi Trophy as La Liga’s leading scorer in 2006 and topped all competitors in goals at the 2006 and 2008 Africa Cup of Nations.

-Eto’o has two brothers who are also footballers: David and Étienne.
-Eto’o is married to Georgette, his longtime sweetheart since 6 July 2007.
-He has four children: Maelle, Étienne, Siena and Lynn.
-Georgette is the mother of Siena and Lynn, who both live with her in Paris, France.
+Eto’o has two brothers, David and Étienne who are also building their career in football.
+He got married to Georgette, his longtime sweetheart on 6 July 2007 and has four children, Maelle, Étienne, Siena and Lynn.

 Eto’o has been faced severally by racial discrimination.
 Among others, here is one of his recount of a typcal experience which he disclosed in an interview with CNN.
 He says he has experienced racism on and off the field, most famously during his time playing for Barcelona.
 In 2006, during a game against Real Zaragoza, Eto’o was subjected to “monkey chants” — and the forward came close to walking off the pitch.
 He says it was only because of persuasion by his teammate Fran that he stayed on and helped his side to a 2-0 victory.